PranayBandaru/ESA_product_microservice/README.md

     }
 ]
 ```
+An alert that all the products were listed is also shown in the terminal.

 #### Update a product
 This will find a product by provided id and will update that product in the database.